m-doru/dslab-hw3/README.md

 $ git clone https://git-dslab.epfl.ch/<gitlab-username>/homework3-spark.git
 ```

+Please make a copy of the EMPTY notebook and replace EMPTY with your name.
+Add
+this notebook to the repo and commit.
+This way if we need to push an update to
+the EMPTY notebook, you won't get merge conflicts.

 In the notebooks, you will see **TODO** sections each worth a number of points.

 To start this notebook, run